An employee logging into a VPN on their laptop, serving as an example of using a VPN for government work

 There are two ways to use VPNs: with hardware or with software.
 With hardware, the VPN runs on a single, standalone device, which includes a dedicated processor.
 This VPN setup offers high levels of security, but there are limits to the number of tunnels that can be created and it requires more complex maintenance.
 Software VPNs, by contrast, run on a server and have a lower upfront cost.
 Plus, they can be downloaded and set up in just minutes.

 VPNs came out just a little over a decade after the birth of the internet.
 The origins of these private networks can be traced back to 1996, when Microsoft employees first created the point-to-point tunneling protocol (also known as peer-to-peer tunneling protocol, or PPTN).
 Since then, they have become an essential tool for many, especially as remote work has become more commonplace across all sectors of the workforce.
-Lately, VPNs for government agencies and contractors are especially popular, as they protect sensitive material in day-to-day operations online
+Lately, VPNs for government agencies and contractors are especially popular, as they help protect sensitive material in day-to-day operations online

 To put it simply, VPNs make the internet a more secure place for whatever data you may be processing.
 They allow employers to safely give employees access to important information over the internet and make each individual user less vulnerable to hackers or data breaches.